 The Sports symbol of the City (Camp Nou FC Barcelona)

 FC Barcelona was founded in 1899 and is popularly known as Barca.
-The Camp Nou project dates back to 1954, although it wasn’t inaugurated until 1957, replacing the old Les Courts stadium, which dated back 1922.
-The Clubs facilities include a museum that boasts over one million visitors a year and allows you to discover the Clubs secrets and title’s, as well as the FCBotiga Megastore, where you will find all kinds of memorable and official merchandise.
+The Camp Nou project dates back to 1954, although it wasn’t inaugurated until 1957, replacing the old Les Courts stadium, which dated back to 1922.
+The Clubs facilities include a museum that boasts over one million visitors a year and allows you to discover the Clubs secrets and titles, as well as the FCBotiga Megastore, where you will find all kinds of memorable and official merchandise.
 So take the museum and Stadium tour and discover all the secrets of Camp Nou; the dressing rooms, the presidential box, the pitch etc.

 Unique Buildings in the University district (Pius XII Palau Reial, Pavellons Güell I Monestir de Pedralbes)

 Avenida Diagonal is a large avenue that cruises the entire city from east to west.
 Along with this stretch, at the beginning of Avenida Pedralbes, I can see the park of the Royal Palace of Pedralbes, where the Royal residence was formerly located.
 The park consists of a large garden in which the vegetation fountain and aquatic steps create an atmosphere of tranquillity and harmony.
-Nearby are the Pavellons de la Fianca Güell, the Gaudi’s first artwork in Barcelona includes a Mediterranean garden and the MUHBA Pedralbes Monastery.
+Nearby are the Pavillon de la Fianca Güell, the Gaudi’s first artwork in Barcelona includes a Mediterranean garden and the MUHBA Pedralbes Monastery.

 The Great Shopping and Recreational Centre of the Diagonal Area (L’ILLA Diagonal)

-Avenida Diagonal is home to a concentration of the buildings, hospitals, and shopping centers, among them L’illa Diagonal, built in the 1990’s by architect Rafael Moneo and Manuel de Sola-Morales.
-This rationalist style building has become one of the most characteristics images of the Diagonal area.
-As well as being a large connected center with more than 170 shops and restaurants, the L’illa Diagonal complex includes two four-star hotels, a sports center, dance hall, and a conference center.
+Avenida Diagonal is home to a concentration of buildings, hospitals, and shopping centers, among them L’illa Diagonal, built in the 1990s by architect Rafael Moneo and Manuel de Sola-Morales.
+This rationalist-style building has become one of the most characteristics images of the Diagonal area.
+As well as being a large connected center with more than 170 shops and restaurants, the L’illa Diagonal complex includes two four-star hotels, a sports center, a dance hall, and a conference center.
 Near the complex, I can see Frances Macia square, named after the president of the Catalan government at the beginning of the 20th century, and Turo Park, with a statue of Pau Casals, the world’s best known Catalan musician, at the entrance.

 One of the main Arteries of the City (Avinguda Diagonal)